 Our home loan calculator helps you estimate the true cost of your purchase.
 It takes into account expenses people often forget about when purchasing a property such as stamp duty, rates, insurance, maintenance and more.

-3. What kind of property
+3. What kind of property you want to purchase

 The kind of property you are looking at buying will have an effect on the amount you can borrow.
 A lender will take into account the value of the property.
 A valuation carried out on behalf of a lender takes into account the value of the property over the longer term, as well as any current trends in the market.
-Lenders use the property to secure the loan, so it’s important they can sell the property to recoup any costs should you be unable to pay mortgage repayments.
+Lenders use the property to secure the loan, so it’s important they can sell the property to recoup any costs, should you be unable to pay mortgage repayments.
 For more information about property valuation check out our popular post on preparing your home for a valuation.

 If you’re looking at buying a property to rent, the lender will most likely take into account the amount of rent you expect to receive for the property as part of the overall loan application process.